 - 2.1 The Head of Principal Academic Unit (PAU) shall have overall responsibility for the management of all assessment.
 The Head of PAU (nominally the Head of School) may choose to delegate this responsibility, as appropriate. - 2.2 A single member of academic staff shall have overall responsibility to the Head of PAU, or their nominee, for each module and all of the assessments within the module.
 It shall be the responsibility of the Head of PAU concerned, or their nominee, to ensure that examination question papers and other forms of assessment, as appropriate, are submitted to the relevant External Examiner for their approval, in line with the Code of Practice on External Examiners. - 2.3 Programmes and modules should have a published schedule of assessments, to include the type of assessment, submission and return dates, the type of feedback provided (including specific quantitative marks and qualitative comments) and who will issue the feedback.
 Registered Students should be made aware of this information at the beginning of each programme and module. - 2.4 To ensure consistency and transparency, PAUs should publish assessment criteria appropriate to the module being assessed and the method of assessment and should make this information available to internal and External Examiners and Registered Students.
-Criterion (not norm) referencing should be used for all assessments.
-The contribution of all assessments to the determination of the final award should be notified to Registered Students in advance of the assessment. - 2.5 When working with an institution or organisation in a collaborative arrangement, PAUs should ensure that the collaborative organisation understands and follows the University's requirements for the conduct of assessment where relevant.
-Arrangements for Boards of Examiners should be set out in the Memoranda of Agreement covering programmes.
+Criterion (not norm)

-1 Further information on the types of assessment the University uses can be found in the 'Assessment Categories' section on the Module Development Intranet page.
+&lt;sup>1 Further information on the types of assessment the University uses can be found in the 'Assessment Categories' section on the Module Development Intranet page.